Wildlife forensic science: Single-Strand Conformational Polymorphism Gel electrophoresis

-DNA and Isotope analysis
+DNA and isotope analysis

 DNA analysis is used to help determine the species of an animal they use DNA nucleotide sequencing as a key method and follow it up by comparing sequenced DNA fragments with reference DNA sequences of different species.
 The similarity or sequence homology between the unknown and reference sequences facilitates to ascertain the species of origin.
 This technique is used to determine relatedness of a rare species and to also check for any signs of inbreeding depression in the target species to see if it is a candidate for genetic rescue.
 Isotope analysis is used in this same vein to determine the composition of the habitat that animal resides in.

+Mitochondrial microsatellite analysis

+Mitochondrial microsatellite analysis methods are often performed to individualize the remains of an animal and determine if a species is endangered, or if it was hunted out of season.
+Mitochondrial DNA reference profiles can be easily be obtained from public databases like the International Nucleotide Sequence Database (INSDC), the European Molecular Biology Laboratory (EMBL), and the Bardode of Life Data System (BOLD or BOLDSystems).
+Mitochondrial DNA is used due to its high copy number, and the presence of differences in mutation rates among closely related species.
+The cytochrome c oxidase unit 1 (CO1) region (also known as the DNA barcode region) mutates at a lower rate and is used for higher level taxonomic classifications whereas the control region and cytochrome b are used in distinguishing closer related taxa due to their mutation rate being higher.

+DNA barcoding

+DNA barcoding is often used in Wildlife Forensic Science cases to identify an unknown species found at a crime scene.
+Blood, hair, bone, and other genetic materials are first collected at the scene, then DNA extraction is performed on the samples collected.
+After that, DNA quantification or PCR is performed to quantify the DNA, then DNA sequencing is performed to sequence the DNA.
+Lastly, the sequenced DNA is compared to a DNA database for a possible identification of the unknown species.
+This technique is often used in poaching cases, animal abuse cases, and killing of endangered animals.

 Microscopy

 This technique is when genetic microscopes are used to look down to a single cell it is used to look at recombination also look for mutations in genes it has been used to help identify many deleterious alleles in genes.